 Helen's main research interests are migration studies and higher education pedagogy.
-Her current migration research examines elite and media discourse about migration, especially in light of the 2015 Mediterranean refugee crisis.
+Her current migration research examines shifts in public opinion about migration and rising nationalism around the world.
 She has also been conducting archival research looking at targeted labour recruitment of female labourers in post-war Europe.
 Current pedagogical research projects examine strategies for decreasing students' anxiety about learning statistics; and continued exploration of students' understanding and use of feedback.
 She is currently researching a two-year funded research project on decolonising the curriculum in philosophy and politics.

 Research fellow and co-investigator (2012), 'Understanding Society Through Secondary Data Analysis: Quantitative Methods over the Undergraduate Life Course'.
 PI: Prof. Stephen McKay.
 ESRC project (£80,206.99) ranked 8/9.
 Curriculum innovation project to improve provision of undergraduate quantitative methods teaching.

 From June 2013-December 2014, Helen ran an HEA-funded project on assessment feedback.
 Entitled 'Closing the loop: bridging the gap between provision and implementation of feedback', it explored the persistent communication gap between what university teachers write on summative assessments and what students understand and implement from the feedback.
 It produced a series of Open Educational Resources (OERs) with student-tested feedback to improve staff provision of feedback without placing additional demands on staff time.
 A brief overview of the project can be found here.
 The outputs can be downloaded here.
 The research outputs were published as part of a special issue of European Political Science on feedback, which can be found here.